 Can't decide between going red or going brown?
 Try both.
 This auburn hue is the perfect middle-ground between "firetruck" and "milk chocolate," and we're obsessed.

 To go only a few shades darker than a "dirty blonde," try a cool, ashy shade of brown like this one.
-Multifaceted high-and-lowlights balance it out so it doesn't veer into "gray" territory if that's not what you're looking for.
+Multifaceted highlights and lowlights can balance your look out so it doesn't veer into "gray" territory, if that's not what you're looking for.

-Naturally brown hair tends to get slightly brassier in the sun anyway—so a brown-to-copper ombré is a simple way to fool people into thinking your dye job is au naturale.
+Brown hair color tends to get slightly brassier in the sun, so a subtle, brown-to-copper ombré is a simple way to fool people into thinking your dye job is all natural.

 It's almost black—but not quite.
-If you're tempted to go to the dark side, you can't go wrong with a deep raven hue (that happens to be flattering on all complexions).
+If you're tempted to go to the dark side, you can't go wrong with a deep raven hue, which happens to be flattering on most complexions.

 If you're a natural brunette (whose shade could possibly be described as "mousy" by Elle Woods), up the ante by going for an ultra-rich and saturated brown that's more "chocolate mousse" than "dishwater."

-If you're looking to go dark dark, try a rich, deep chocolate-brown (that borders on jet-black) and wear it slick-straight for extra impact.
+If you're looking to go dark dark, try a rich, deep brown that borders on jet black, and wear it slick-straight for extra impact.

 Dark & Pigmented

 We always encourage people to go for the bold and make the chop.
 (Find our favorite bob inspo here.)
-Choose a rich dark-brown color for instant grown-up, Victoria-Beckham vibes.
+Choose a rich, dark brown hair color for instant grown-up, Victoria Beckham vibes.

-There are endless shades of brown to choose from, many of which have been worn for decades—but a multidimensional golden-brown like this one somehow feels completely fresh.
+There are endless shades of brown to choose from, many of which have been in style for decades—but a multidimensional golden brown like this one somehow feels completely fresh every time.

 Don't be afraid of a little contrast.
-For depth, this colorist enlisted babylights, strandlights (aka, a freehand coloring technique), and color-blocking for a major brown balayage moment, featuring ashy-blonde ends.
+Go darker at the roots, then add babylights, strandlights (aka, a freehand coloring technique), and/or color-blocking for a major golden brown balayage moment, featuring bright blonde ends.

 You don't have to be a coffee lover to appreciate deep, mocha-hued curls.
-Make a dark-brown color extra-dimensional with an extra-shiny style.
+Make a dark brown hair color more dimensional with an extra-shiny style.
 (Find our best curly hair tips here.)

-Have a "bronde" moment with face-framing, golden highlights mixed in with a neutral, tawny brown.
+Have a "bronde" moment with face-framing, golden highlights mixed in with a neutral, darker brown hair color.
 (Gorgeous loose waves sold separately.)

-If you're a natural blonde trying to take the plunge into darker territory, try an ashy, smoky brown like this shade, with cool, grayish undertones.
+If you're trying to take the plunge into darker territory, try a smoky brown hair color like this shade, with cool, grayish undertones.

 Strands of Gold

 It doesn't have to be sunny out for you to lighten things up.
-If your brown hue is feeling lifeless, brighten it with sunny, golden highlights (that'll almost put you in the blonde category—but not quite).
+If your brown hue is feeling lifeless, brighten it with sunny, golden highlights that'll almost put you in the blonde category.

 Chocolate Chip Cookie Dough

-Make a statement with extra-long box braids in a warm, light-brown hue.
-(Top it off with a bandana for bonus points.)
+Make a statement with extra-long box braids in a warm, light-brown hair color.
+Top it off with some colorful accessories for bonus points.

-We love purple hair and reddish tints—but a saturated, eggplant-hued brown takes the cake.
-It might be unexpected, but styled into a blunt, wavy bob?
-We have no choice but to stan.
+We love purple hair and reddish tints—but a saturated, eggplant-hued brown hair color takes the cake.
+It might be unexpected, but styled into smooth, retro waves, the look is surprisingly classic.

 Flip the ombré look on its head (literally) with a reverse version featuring gorgeous brown hues.
-The honey-chestnut roots shaft blends into the rich, dark-brown ends perfectly.
+The honey-chestnut roots blend into the rich, dark ends perfectly.

-Whether your highlights are natural or not, we love the contrast of a rich, dark brown with splashes of lighter, warm hues throughout (that make it look like you just spent a summer on the beach).
+Whether your highlights are natural or not, we love the contrast of a rich, dark brown hair color with splashes of lighter, warm hues throughout that make it look like you just spent a summer on the beach.

-Brown hair is versatile—whether you love your natural hair color or not, it's usually fairly easy to go a few shades lighter or darker.
-Keep your roots intentionally darker (or smudged) for an effortlessly chic (and slightly more low-maintenance) dye job.
+Brown hair is versatile—whether you love your natural hair color or not, it's usually fairly easy to try out a somewhat lighter or darker look.
+Keep your roots intentionally dark (or smudged) and subtly lighten things up around your face and ends for an effortlessly chic, low-maintenance dye job.